 A lawyer will help ensure that you’ve correctly drafted the complaint and have plenty of documented evidence.
 And if the EEOC doesn’t find in your favor, then your lawyer can pursue other legal options.

 The law firm of Foote, Mielke, Chavez & O’Neil has years of experience working with Illinois employment law.
-Call us today for a free consultation on your case.
+Call us today for a consultation on your case.